Kentucky Army National Guard: Duties

-National Guard units can be mobilized at any time by presidential order to supplement regular armed forces, and upon declaration of a state of emergency by the governor of the state in which they serve.
-Unlike Army Reserve members, National Guard members cannot be mobilized individually (except through voluntary transfers and Temporary DutY Assignments TDY), but only as part of their respective units.
+National Guard units can be federalized by presidential order to supplement regular armed forces, and upon declaration of a state of emergency by the governor of the state in which they serve.
+Unlike Army Reserve members, National Guard members cannot be mobilized individually (except through voluntary transfers and Temporary Duty Assignments TDY), but only as part of their respective units.

 Active duty callups

-For much of the final decades of the twentieth century, National Guard personnel typically served "One weekend a month, two weeks a year", with a portion working for the Guard in a full-time capacity.
-The current forces formation plans of the US Army call for the typical National Guard unit (or National Guardsman) to serve one year of active duty for every three years of service.
-More specifically, current Department of Defense policy is that no Guardsman will be involuntarily activated for a total of more than 24 months (cumulative) in one six-year enlistment period (this policy is due to change 1 August 2007, the new policy states that soldiers will be given 24 months between deployments of no more than 24 months, individual states have differing policies).
+For much of the final decades of the twentieth century, National Guard personnel typically served "one weekend a month, two weeks a year", with a portion working for the Guard in a full-time capacity.
+The current forces formation plans of the US Army call for the typical National Guard unit (or national guardsman) to serve one year of active duty for every three years of service.
+More specifically, current Department of Defense policy is that no guardsman will be involuntarily activated for a total of more than 24 months (cumulative) in one six-year enlistment period (this policy is due to change 1 August 2007, the new policy states that soldiers will be given 24 months between deployments of no more than 24 months, individual states have differing policies).

 History

 The Kentucky State Guard became the Kentucky National Guard in 1912, when a new federal law regulating the militia came into effect.
 The new system set training standards for state units and established more efficient procedures for mobilizing the Guard into federal service.

 The procedures were tested in 1916 when violence from the revolution going on in Mexico spilled across the border.
 Nearly all the Kentucky National Guard joined units from many other states on patrol along the Mexican border.
 For the first time, Kentucky troops used trucks and machine guns on active duty.
 Guardsmen returned from Texas in 1917 just in time to be mustered into federal service for duty in World War I. Kentucky units were attached to the 38th Infantry Division organized at Camp Shelby, Mississippi.
 The First Kentucky Infantry became the 138th Field Artillery, and the Second Kentucky became the 149th Infantry Regiment.
 After training, the 38th Division went to France to serve as replacements in other units.
-The division never fought as a single organization.
-7,518 National Guardsmen from Kentucky served in World War One.
-890 Kentuckians died in the war.
+The division never fought as a single organization, but 7,518 National Guardsmen from Kentucky served in World War One and 890 Kentuckians died in the war.

 In 1941 the National Guard of the United States was mobilized for active service.
 The 38th Tank Company was detached from the 38th Infantry Division to become Company D of the 192nd Tank Battalion.
 Arriving in the Philippines in late 1941, the company engaged in combat during the Japanese invasion and the US retreat to the Bataan Peninsula; being part of the force that surrendered to the Japanese.
 A cavalry regiment, the 123rd Cavalry was made part of the 22nd Cavalry Division and served in the Continental United States.
 The 38th Infantry Division fought in the Philippines Campaign from 1944 to 1945.